v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0402-Enable device management.md

 7. Return to the **Azure Active Directory** blade, select **Users** then select **Joni Sherman**.

-8. Select **Reset password**.
+8. Select **Reset password**, then in the dialog, select the **Reset password** button.

-9. Take note of the temporary password, which will be needed for the next exercise.
+9. Take note of the temporary password, which will be needed for the next lab.